Taeyoung96/VINS-Mono-docker-tutorial/README.md

 > If you want to use this dataset, you need to fix some bag files.
 > Please refer to [this issue](https://github.com/lifelong-robotic-vision/OpenLORIS-Scene/issues/15).

+When you make dataset, you have to know where it is (Absolute path will be used).

 ```
 @inproceedings{shi2019openlorisscene,